Skip to main content

 {"seq":1234,"ts":"2026-03-06T10:15:32.123Z","prio":2,"pgn":127245,"src":15,"dst":255,"data":"0001c50600000000","decoded":{"instance":0,"direction_order":1,"angle_order":0.1733,"position":0.0}}

-Copy the data field as your hex, and use the decoded fields to build your want struct:
+Copy the data field as your hex, and use the decoded fields to build your want struct.
+Scaled fields are *float64, so use a ptr() helper:

 // in pgn/packets_test.go, add to packetTests slice: